mikel-egana-aranguren/UM-Bioinformatics-MSc-FAIR-data/LinkedDataServer/README.md

 ## Dependencies

 * Java.
 It has been tested with `OpenJDK Runtime Environment (build 11.0.20.1+1-post-Ubuntu-0ubuntu122.04)` on Ubuntu 22.04.1 LTS.
-Install Java with your favourite method.
+Install Java with your favourite method (e.g. `sudo apt install default-jre`).

 ## Configuration